Veterinary Technician Schools in Florida

 St Petersburg College 12376 Ulmerton Road, Largo, Florida, 33774YesYes

-Students have many options with eight vet tech programs in Florida accredited by the American Veterinary Medical Association (AVMA) as of July 2023.
+Students have many options with seven vet tech programs in Florida accredited by the American Veterinary Medical Association (AVMA) as of January 2025.
 Following is a list of schools in alphabetical order with some details about each program.

 Eastern Florida State College